alexa-js/alexa-app/README.md

 ## Connect to AWS Lambda

 Amazon has documentation on how to setup your Alexa app to run in AWS Lambda.

+Apps built using alexa-app have a built-in "handler" method to handle calls from AWS Lambda.
+You don't need to do anything different to make them work within Lambda, other than to setup the Lambda Function correctly and make sure that the Handler is set to "index.handler", which is the default value.

-To expose your alexa-app to Lambda, use the lambda() function.
+For backwards compatibility, or if you wish to change the Handler mapping to something other than index.handler, you can use the lambda() function.
 See example/lambda.js.

 ```javascript
 var app = new alexa.app('sample');